Count Network Autoregression: Introduction

 The paper is organized as follows: Section \ref{SEC:Linear Models} discusses the PNAR($p$) model specification for the linear and the log-linear case, with lag order $p$, and the related stability properties.
 In Section \ref{SEC: inference}, quasi-likelihood inference is established, showing consistency and asymptotic normality of the QMLE for the two types of asymptotics (a)-(b).
 Section \ref{SEC: application} discusses the results of a simulation study and an application on real data.
-The paper concludes with an Appendix containing all the proofs of the main results and the specification of the first two moments for the linear PNAR model.
-Further results are included in the Supplementary Material.
+The paper concludes with an Appendix containing the proofs of Theorem~1 and Lemma~1-2.
+All the other proofs are included in the Supplementary Material (abbreviated by SM) together with additional results.